jappeace/jappeaceApplication/content/learned-aruba-rental.md

 ![course of euro/dollar](/images/2023/course.png)

 However, what I'm really happy with is not going into hyper debt.
-My father who financed half this project with a loan, recommended me to look at more expensive properties. so I was looking at (400k) properties at first, However I decided to go with a cheaper option instead (180k), even though the lender would've agreed to the more expensive option.
+My father who financed half this investment property[^interest] with a mortage like loan, recommended me to look at more expensive properties. so I was looking at (400k) properties at first, However I decided to go with a cheaper option instead (180k), even though the lender would've agreed to the more expensive option.